Org Export Reference Documentation

 Used to build a table of figures.

-See also: org-export-collect-headlines,
+See also: org-export-collect-headlines

 org-export-collect-footnote-definitions